data301-2020-winter1/course-project-solo_303/README.md

 - Age, Birth, and Death of artists
 - Gender of Artists in collection
 - Most quantities of Classifications
+- Classifications through time
+- amount of each Classification within dataset
+- Numbers of artworks acquired through time

 ## About the Dataset